AndMastro/protein-ligand-GNN/README.md

 # Predicting affinities from simplistic protein-ligand interaction representations – what do graph neural networks learn?

-This repository contains the code for the work on protein ligand interaction with GNNs, in which we investigate what GNNs learn by using explainable AI (XAI).
+This repository contains the code for the work on protein-ligand interaction with GNNs, in which we investigate what GNNs learn by using explainable AI (XAI).

 ## Before you start
 This code relies on the usage of [EdgeSHAPer](https://github.com/AndMastro/EdgeSHAPer) as an XAI method.
 However, there is no need to install it since all the files needed are provided in the ```src``` folder.